 Opening in the fall will be “Neverland” (Oct.
-26-Nov.
-25), inspired by J.M.
+29-Dec.
+2), inspired by J.M.
 Barrie’s tale of the boy who wouldn’t grow up.
-Written and directed by Prop’s new artistic director Olivia Lilley, the Pan update will feature teens from different decades and a Wendy from Avondale.
+Directed by Prop’s new artistic director, Olivia Lilley, and devised by the ensemble.

 Next up will be “Behold, A Pale Horse” (March 8-April 7), devised from Peter S. Beagle’s “The Last Unicorn.”
 Gina Marie Hayes will direct the immersive journey following the world’s last unicorn.
 Closing out the season will be “2 Unfortunate 2 Travel” (March 15-April 6), Zach Weinberg’s cabaret-style adaptation of Thomas Nashe’s “The Unfortunate Traveller.”